Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Enucleation with or without adjuvant chemotherapy

-Because unilateral disease is usually massive and often there is no expectation that useful vision can be preserved, up-front surgery (enucleation) is commonly performed.
+Because unilateral disease is usually massive and there is often no expectation that useful vision can be preserved, up-front surgery (enucleation) is commonly performed.
 Careful examination of the enucleated specimen by an experienced pathologist is necessary to determine whether high-risk features for metastatic disease are present.
 These high-risk features include the following:[

 Pre-enucleation magnetic resonance imaging has low sensitivity and specificity for the detection of high-risk pathology.[

 High-risk pathology has been associated with the presence of minimal dissemination in bone marrow and cerebrospinal fluid using quantitative polymerase chain reaction for detection of CRX or GD2 synthase.
-In a group of 96 children with nonmetastatic retinoblastoma and high-risk pathology, the 3-year disease-free survival was 78% for patients with detectable minimal dissemination, compared with 98% for those without detectable disease (P = .004).[
+In a group of 96 children with nonmetastatic retinoblastoma and high-risk pathology, the 3-year disease-free survival rate was 78% for patients with detectable minimal dissemination, compared with 98% for those without detectable disease (P = .004).[

 Systemic adjuvant therapy with vincristine, doxorubicin, and cyclophosphamide or with vincristine, carboplatin, and etoposide has been used to prevent the development of metastatic disease in patients with certain high-risk features assessed by pathological review after enucleation.[